-This digital project will span one academic year from November 2020 through December 2021.
+This digital project will span from November 2020 through May 2022 2021.
 It will be organized into four modules, one module for each of our themes.
 Each module will include a synchronous or asynchronous intervention ranging from lectures, book clubs, calls for submissions, and more.
 Each theme will intentionally include interdisciplinary perspectives on the same topic in order to offer a multi-faceted perspective, shedding new light on environmental and gender studies in the Caribbean.
 We intend to offer as much of this content as possible in both English and French, to the extent of our capacity and project resources.

 Date: Thursday, November 19, 2020